 New Research on Eosinophilia Myalgia Syndrome Contaminants

 Stephen Naylor Ph.D. of NEMSN's Medical Advisory Panel is extensively investigating a heretofore not identified contaminant in Showa Denko L-Tryptophan.
-It also appears to be present (not yet confirmed) in some of today's commercially available L-Tryptophan supplements.
+It also appears to be present (not yet confirmed) in some of today's commercially available L-Tryptophan and 5-HTP supplements.
 The specific contaminant that caused EMS in 1989 has never been identified.
 EMS seems to be still occurring from current supplements though not in epidemic proportions.
-Although Dr. Naylor's current work doesn't point quickly to new medicines or therapies for EMS patients, it is in the category of research that must be completed before any new treatments for our disease can be developed.
+Although Dr. Naylor's current work doesn't point quickly to medicines or therapies for EMS patients, it is in the category of research that must be completed before treatments for our disease can be developed.

 Eosinophilia Myalgia Syndrome Contaminants: Past, Present, Future.